 Explore software that can be accessed from a wide variety of devices or applications.
 RingCentral Video is completely browser-based, meaning users don’t need to download any software.
 All they have to do is click the meeting link and join the call.
 It can be accessed from any device, mobile or desktop.

 3. Make sure your solution is scalable and secure

 Your team likely uses a variety of apps to get their work done, so you want to make sure that your video solution can play well with your existing software toolkit.
 Additionally, when you’re connecting with colleagues and customers virtually, your communications must be just as secure as an in-person meeting.

-RingCentral’s open platform currently offers more than 200 out-of-the-box business application integrations that let you schedule, host, or join meetings from apps like Office 365, Google, and Salesforce.
+RingCentral’s open platform currently offers more than 200 out-of-the-box business application integrations that let you schedule, host, or join meetings from apps like Microsoft 365, Google, and Salesforce.
 Additionally, RingCentral deploys best-of-breed network protections optimized for voice and data to help prevent service disruption, data breaches, fraud, service hijacking, and other security issues.

 4. Choose an all-in-one communication and collaboration solution

 Hopping between video calling, messaging, and task management apps can be a productivity killer.
 If “app overload” is preventing your team from getting on board with your video conferencing solution, consider choosing an app that offers more communication and collaboration capabilities.

 With a single app for messaging, calling, and video conferencing, RingCentral users can launch meetings with the click of a button.
 This saves your team from having to jump between apps to hop on a call.
 It also ensures that no information gets lost in the process since all of your company’s communication is in one place.